You are keen to have a baby but you haven’t fallen pregnant yet, so when is the best time to seek extra help and advice?

 - Pelvic ultrasound or X-ray to check fallopian tubes and uterus: this can also check for blockages and ovarian cysts, and determine whether there are any physical changes, such as fibroids or polyps, that may affect your menstrual cycle.

-- Semen analysis to evaluate the amount and quality of semen and sperm.
+- Semen assessment to evaluate the amount and quality of semen and sperm.
 This is sometimes called a sperm count and tests motility (movement), morphology (shape), count and vitality (ability to live and endure) of sperm.

 - Blood test to examine hormone levels: assesses FSH, LH and testosterone.

 - Other tests: depending on the results of the initial tests, your treating doctor may require a sperm DNA fragmentation test, an immunobead check or a testicular biopsy.
-For more information about these tests, visit our page Sperm Test and Semen Analysis.
+For more information about these tests, visit our page Sperm Test and Semen Assessment.

-Who can carry out the fertility tests?
+Who can Carry out the Fertility Tests?

 You can start the process of having fertility tests with your GP, a gynaecologist or a dedicated fertility specialist.

 At City Fertility Centre, our specialists offer expertise in treating even the most difficult and resistant cases of infertility.